ubports/docs.ubports.com/userguide/advanceduse/ssh.rst

     hostname -I

-The output is a list of IP addresses seperated by spaces.Use the first IP address from the list.
+The output is a list of IP addresses separated by spaces .
+Use the first IP address from the list.

 Of course you can now also use ``scp`` or ``sshfs`` to transfer files.